NativeScript/docs-v7/start/samples.md

 [Explore the Full Source Code](http://github.com/nativescript/sample-tasks).

 ### Friends
-Friends sample app showcases various features of several different products that are part of the Telerik Platform.
+The Friends sample app showcases various features of several different products that are part of the Telerik Platform.
 It is meant to be the most complete sample, showcasing integration of several products in a single app, thus getting the best out of the Telerik Platform.

 ![](https://www.nativescript.org/images/default-source/default-album/friends4.png)
 ![](https://www.nativescript.org/images/default-source/default-album/friends3.png?Status=Master&sfvrsn=0)